Cascadia movement: United States

-While it is difficult to gauge support for Cascadia specifically in Washington and Oregon, because no research has been done for those states, support for the idea of secession is at one of its highest points in the history of the United States.
-In 2021, a study was conducted by Brightline Watch of 2,750 Americans between June 16 and June 26 that asked "Would you support or oppose (your state) seceding from the United States to join a new union (list of five regional unions)?".
-The poll found that support for the idea of regional secession was highest in the Pacific and Southern regions, with 66% of Republicans, 50% of independents in the South, and 47% of Democrats in the Pacific supporting the idea of secession.
-In this survey, Brightline used the regional union of Washington, Oregon, Alaska, Hawaii and California as the Pacific regional union.
-Overall, support for the idea of secession was 37% in the US in general.
-In a 2022 poll, the Center for Politics at University of Virginia ran a poll that found similar results, finding that "52% of Trump voters and 41% of Biden voters “at least somewhat agree that it’s time to split the country, favoring blue/red states seceding from the union”.
+While it is difficult to gauge support for Cascadia specifically in Washington and Oregon, because no research has been done for those states, support for secession is at one of its highest points in the history of the United States as of 2021.
+In 2021, a study was conducted by Brightline Watch of 2,750 Americans between June 16 and June 26 that asked, "Would you support or oppose (your state) seceding from the United States to join a new union (list of five regional unions)?"
+The poll found that support for regional secession was highest in the Pacific and Southern regions, with 66 percent of Republicans, 50 percent of independents in the South, and 47 percent of Democrats in the Pacific supporting secession.
+In this survey, Brightline used the regional union of Washington, Oregon, Alaska, Hawaii, and California as the Pacific regional union.
+Overall, support for secession was 37 percent in the US in general.
+In a 2022 poll, the University of Virginia Center for Politics found similar results, determining that 52 percent of Trump voters and 41 percent of Biden voters at least somewhat agreed that "it's time to split the country, favoring blue/red states seceding from the union".

-This builds on earlier work by Zogby International, which in 2018 conducted a national poll that found that 39% of Americans support the idea of independence, with 68% of people being open to a state's or region's right to peacefully secede from the United States, the highest rate since the American Civil War.
-This number included 41% of Democrats, with the largest demographic supporting the idea being Black Americans at 47%, replacing the previous current highest block (which had been Latinos 51% in 2017), and followed by Republicans at 39%.
+This builds on earlier research conducted by Zogby International in 2018, which found that 39 percent of Americans support the idea of independence.
+Additionally, 68 percent of people expressed openness to a state's or region's right to peacefully secede from the United States, marking the highest rate since the American Civil War.
+This number included 41 percent of Democrats, with the largest demographic supporting the idea being Black Americans at 47 percent, replacing the previous current highest bloc (which had been Latinos 51% in 2017), and followed by Republicans at 39 percent.

-However, none of these studies are specifically about forming an independent Cascadia.
+However, none of these studies is specifically about forming an independent Cascadia.
 The movement saw much discussion in the 1990s, and while the increase in security and American nationalism after the September 11 attacks set back the movement's momentum for some time, the concept has continued to become more ingrained into society and the public consciousness.
 In January 2011, Time magazine included Cascadia number eight on a list of "Top 10 Aspiring Nations", noting it "has little chance of ever becoming a reality".